 Coding can (and should be fun), but it is work, and it takes effort to engage in certain types of practice or practicing at all when you'd rather be doing something else.
 If I could only recommend one book to the brand-new coder, it would be James Clear's indispensable Atomic Habits.

 The long and short of it is that you want to make good habits automatic and easy to perform, and bad habits more difficult.
 I was good about practicing code before I read this, but I got a lot better at the right kind of practice and got WAY more consistent with exercise, which really helped weather a lot of pandemic stress.
-Absolutely, positively, do not being learning to code without reading this.
+Absolutely, positively, do not begin learning to code without reading this.

 Part of effective learning is understanding the scope of the knowledge area you're learning, and for learning to code, there are various developer roadmaps.
 These roadmaps have been created to illustrate what goes into these technologies and provide some guidance into what methodologies/libraries/etc to prefer when you have a choice between several of them.
 I'll be making heavy use of these roadmaps (particularly the front-end roadmap) in future blog entries.